dask/dask/docs/source/comparison.rst

 The ability to use futures cheaply within ``submit`` and ``map`` methods enables the construction of very sophisticated data pipelines with simple code.
+Additionally, distributed can serve as a full dask task scheduler, enabling support for distributed arrays, dataframes, machine learning pipelines, and any other application build on dask graphs.
 The dynamic task schedulers within ``distributed`` are adapted from the dask_ task schedulers and so are fairly sophisticated/efficient.

 IPython Parallel Advantages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~